yanqinshen/STA-663-project/README.md

 The github respository link is: https://github.com/yanqinshen/STA-663-project.

-You can install the package by this command line: pip install git+https://github.com/yanqinshen/STA-663-project.git@main .
+You can install the package by this command line: `pip install git+https://github.com/yanqinshen/STA-663-project.git@main`.

 The major algorithm of Sparse Singular Value Decomposition (SSVD) returns rank 1 approximation of the original data matrix, with high-dimensional features, and identifies possible clusters.